material-components/material-components-web/packages/mdc-typography/README.md

 # Typography

-Material Design's typographic scale has a limited set of type sizes that work well together along with the layout grid.
+Material Design's text sizes and styles were developed to balance content density and reading comfort under typical usage conditions.

-MDC Typography is a foundational module that applies that typographic scale to MDC Web components.
+MDC Typography is a foundational module that applies these styles to MDC Web components.
 The typographic styles in this module are derived from ten styles:

 * Display 4
 * Display 3